 Possible Sacrifices or Costs Associated With This Goal:

-- Falling prey to illness, injury, or violence during one’s journey
+- Falling prey to illness, injury, or violence during the journey

 - Becoming separated from loved ones during the journey